VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 Let's solve both of these problems by setting up a simple backup/change tracking methodology to GitHub!

+## Before we begin

+This tutorial will expose you to a lot of common aspects of owning a Voron, including managing configuration files, editing files from Linux, and more.
+If you have never done this before, do not panic!
+Its easy!
+Just follow along with the commands which you can copy to your clipboard.
+Screenshots are also included to give you an idea of what to expect your side to look like, etc.

+Experience is just a series of past mistakes we try to not make anymore.
+Remember, everyone started out at some point right where you find yourself now.
+You will improve with practice!

 ## Sign into GitHub and create a new repository

 **NOTE**: If you do not have a GitHub account, create one by clicking <a href="https://github.com/signup" target="_blank">here</a> and filling out all the details (Hold down the CTRL key to open that URL in a new tab, vs changing to it in this one)